10 Holloway Circus

-10 Holloway Circus (also referred to as the Holloway Circus Tower or Beetham Tower) is a 122 m tall mixed-use skyscraper in Birmingham city centre, England.
+10 Holloway Circus (also known as Beetham Tower, Radisson Tower, or Holloway Circus Tower) is a 122 m tall mixed-use skyscraper in Birmingham city centre, England.
 It was originally named after the developers, Beetham Organisation, and was designed by Ian Simpson and built by Laing O'Rourke.
 The entire development covers an area of 650 m2.
-It is the second tallest building in Birmingham and the 74th tallest building in the United Kingdom.
+It is the 5th tallest building in Birmingham and the joint–94th tallest building in the United Kingdom.

 Features

 It has 39 floors, and is the third tallest structure in the city after the 152 m British Telecom Tower and the 433 ft (132 m) The Mercian.

 The front façade of the building is floor-to-ceiling glass decorated in "tiger stripes" which are used to enhance the vertical impact.
 As the apartments were being furbished, an aqua coloured camouflage was also added to these windows with some of the tiger stripes being removed.
 Coloured lights can be seen underneath the overhang at night.

 The lower 19-floors are a Radisson Blu hotel, which opened to guests on 16 January 2006 whilst the upper floors were still being furnished.
 The upper 20 floors contain 158 apartments.

 There are eight circular concrete columns as well as the core on each floor.
 The post-tensioned flat plates of the upper floors are concrete and measure 225 mm in thickness.

 10 Holloway Circus received 12 points in the 2006 Emporis Skyscraper Awards placing it in eighth position in the top ten.